 The City of Rogers does not have a Public Housing office.
 All Section 8 vouchers are handled out of the Siloam Springs Housing Authority.
-The City does have 1,176 units of low income housing available with at least 62 of those units designated for elderly only.
+The City does have 1,248 units of low-income apartments available and 186 housing units that receive rental assistance.
+At least 62 of those units designated for elderly only.
 Another 72 senior units are scheduled for future construction when Federal funding is available.
-We have one 60-unit complex for elderly that is not all qualified as low income, but will lease to someone qualified as low income as long as they are next on their waiting list.
+We have one 60-unit complex for elderly that is not all qualified as low income, but they will lease to someone qualified as low income as long as they are next on their waiting list.
 These units are all energy star rated.
 In checking with the Siloam Springs Housing Authority, there are 130 people living in Rogers in Section 8 housing.
 The City will continue to work in any endeavor it can to assure availability of affordable housing.
-We will continue to stay connected with the Siloam Springs office and provide any assistance to them that we can.
+We will continue to stay connected with the Siloam Springs office.